QAInsights/apache-jmeter-course/responses/new-issue.md

 - [ ] Check JMeter is installed/configured
 - [ ] Clone this repository on your local machine

+**Points to note:**

+📌 Always install the latest stable versions of the software unless the version specified.
+📌 Below exercises have been tested using JMeter 5.3 in OpenJDK 15.

 # OpenJDK

 * Download [OpenJDK](https://jdk.java.net/15/) and follow the instructions mentioned [here](https://qainsights.com/how-to-install-java-15-in-windows/).
 Similar instructions can be found in the internet for Linux or macOS operating systems.